dmatthew/my-secret-language/README.md

 ### Features of the app:

 * Add, edit, and delete new words.
-* Translate sentences from English into your secret language.
+* Translate sentences from your native language into your secret language.
 * View all your words in your own language's dictionary.
 * Study your own secret language by using the app's flashcards feature.
 * Can be used offline when you don't have an internet connection.